-- 1. Physical Biology (SSPB 501) - 2.
-Introduction to Systems Biology Modeling (SSPB 502) - 3.
-Synthetic Biology (SSPB 503) - 4.
+- 1. Physical Biology (SSPB 501/BIOE 502/BIOS 505) - 2.
+Introduction to Systems Biology Modeling (SSPB 502/BIOE 518/BIOE 552) - 3.
+Synthetic Biology (SSPB 503/BIOE 508) - 4.
 Advanced Topics in SSPB (at least 3 courses from approved list in Appendix, ≥500-level) - 5.
 Open elective courses (at least 6 credit hours that are 300-level or above)

-At least one Advanced Topic courses should apply quantitative concepts from Computer Science, Physics, and Mathematics or Statistics to biological problems, and at least one of the courses focus on biology within the sub-area where each student is pursuing their dissertation research.
-Students may petition for a course to be added as an Advanced Topics requirement.
+At least one Advanced Topic courses should apply quantitative concepts from computer science, physics, and mathematics or statistics to biological problems, and at least one of the courses should focus on biology within the sub-area where each student is pursuing their dissertation research.
+Students may petition for a course to be added as an Advanced Topics requirement at any time during the year by writing the Program Director and Program Manager.

 Students must take at least 15 semester hours of lecture courses during their first year, including their prerequisite courses, two or more core requirements (SSPB 501/502/503), and additional approved lecture courses.
-All of the core course requirements (SSPB 501/502/503) must be completed no later than the end of the second year in residence.
+All of the core course requirements (SSPB 501/502/503) should be completed no later than the end of the second year in residence.